evernext10/Hand-Gesture-Recognition-Machine-Learning/README.md

 Following the pattern classification unit is implemented using the vector support machine method.
 Finally the patterns are recognized and they are classified in their different classes.

-For the classification with vector support machines, the following hyper-parameters were used:
+For the classification with Support Vector Machines, the following hyper-parameters were used:

 Parameter  | Second Header